The following are some of the Regulations and expectations to be adhered to at Tranquillity Secondary School. You can click on any of them to read.

 More than one pair of earrings or industrial piercing.

 Weaves or Braids in styles inappropriate for school.
-Hair is pulled back from the face and secured at the back of the head.
+Hair should be pulled back from the face and secured at the back of the head.
 The hair style should not pose a hazard or distraction to other students.

 False Eyelashes